-There is a substantial literature about second analyses or reanalyses that we will not attempt to review; rather, we limit our discussion to trying to understand our finding that second analyses, whether training analyses or analysis by a non-TA, are more satisfactory than first analyses.
-Of the 82 TA respondents who provided complete data, eight had the TA before the non-TA.
-Because 68% of training analyses and 61% of analyses by non-TAs in our study were satisfactory, it seems likely that dissatisfaction with the first analysis was not the motivation for the second analysis.
-Meyer and Debbink (2003) note, "Given all the variables influencing results, the definition of reanalysis does not require consideration of prior analytic adequacy" (p.
-62), and Tessman (2003) agrees that reanalysis implies "an affinity for analytic process and its yield, rather than dissatisfaction with a first experience" (p.
-5).
-Lyon (2008), too, considers that "later life experience and challenges may make further treatment necessary or possible; there need be no implication of a problematic lack in the initial treatment" (p.
-959).
-Numerous analysts agree that a second analysis is likely to reflect the fact of subsequent developments in the patient's life, including improvements and achievements not present in the first analysis, that may have made a second analysis possible and necessary (Lyon, 2008; McLaughlin & Johan, 1985; Meyer, 2007).
-Jacobs (in Lyon, 2008) acknowledged that a second analyst stands on the shoulders of the first, learning from the missed opportunities and inevitable shortcomings of the first analysis, and learning, with the patient, what remains to be done.
+There is a substantial literature about second analyses or re-analyses which we will not attempt to review; rather, we will limit our discussion to trying to understand our finding that second analyses, whether training analyses or analysis by a non-TA, are more satisfactory than first analyses.
+Of the 82 TA respondents who provided complete data, 8 had the TA before the non-TA.
+Since 68% of training analyses and 61% of analyses by non-TAs in our study were satisfactory, it seems likely that dissatisfaction with the first analysis was not the motivation for the second analysis.
+Meyer and Debbink (2003) note "given all the variables influencing results, the definition of reanalysis does not require consideration of prior analytic adequacy" (p.62) and Tessman (2003) agrees that reanalysis implies "an affinity for analytic process and its yield, rather than dissatisfaction with a first experience" (p.5).
+Lyon (2008), too, considers "Later life experience and challenges may make further treatment necessary or possible; there need be no implication of a problematic lack in the initial treatment" (p.959).
+Numerous analysts agree that a second analysis is likely to reflect the fact of subsequent developments in the patient's life, including improvements and achievements, not present in the first analysis, that may have made a second analysis possible and necessary (A. Reich, Panel, 1985; Mclaughlin and Johan, 1985; Meyer, 2007; Lyon, 2008).